 See plotting styles (p.
-119) for the choices.
+40) for the choices.
 If no choice is given, the choices are listed. show style data shows the current default data plotting style.

-43.59.3 Set style fill
+75.61.3 Set style fill

-The set style fill command is used to set the style of boxes, histograms, candlesticks and filledcurves.
-Syntax:
+The set style fill command is used to set the default style of the plot elements in plots with boxes, histograms, candlesticks and filledcurves.
+This default can be superseded by fillstyles attached to individual plots.
+See also 'set style rectangle'.